-OVERVIEW: The Max and Victoria Dreyfus Foundation awards grants to organizations where its grants “can make a big difference.”
-Giving emphases are the environment, the arts, education, health and housing.
+OVERVIEW: The Max and Victoria Dreyfus Foundation supports the environment, the arts, education, health and housing.

 IP TAKE: The Max and Victoria Dreyfus Foundation takes a broad approach to its grantmaking, and remains open to organizations that make the most compelling applications.
 There are no geographic restrictions and the foundation boasts an open application.